 The human person, a composite of body and spirit, is accorded unique dignity as the result of being the summit of creation and being formed in the image of God.
 Human knowledge originates in sensory experience and human choices are influenced by the emotions.
 The capacity, however, for intellectual knowledge and free choice transcends these limits.

-St. Dominic valued the intellectual life as essential to a mission of preaching and teaching Christianity, consequently, from its founding the Order of Preachers has been associated with centers of learning.
+St. Dominic valued the intellectual life as essential to a mission of preaching and teaching the truths of Christianity, consequently, from its founding the Order of Preachers has been associated with centers of learning.
 This philosophy was further articulated by St. Thomas Aquinas who emphasized the relationship between contemplation and action, between study and service.
 As a community steeped in this heritage, Fenwick upholds:

 - Belief in God is reasonable.